New Mexico Veterans & Disabled Veterans Benefits

-Children between the ages of 16-26 whose veteran parent was killed in action or died as a result of their wounds incurred in battle, qualify for a full tuition waiver at any state funded post-secondary school.
-A $150 stipend, per semester, will be issued to help with books or fees.
+Children between the ages of 16-26 whose veteran parent was killed in action may qualify for a full tuition waiver at any state-funded post-secondary school.
+A $150 stipend per semester may also be issued to help with books or fees.

 Vietnam Veteran Scholarship

-Veterans who have been residents of New Mexico for a minimum of 10 years, served in Vietnam, and were issued the Vietnam Campaign or Service Medal are eligible.
-The Vietnam Veteran Scholarship will pay full tuition and books at any state funded post-secondary school.
+New Mexico veterans in the state for a minimum of 10 years and who were issued the Vietnam Campaign or Service Medal may be eligible for the Vietnam Veteran Scholarship.
+It pays full tuition and books at any state-funded post-secondary school.

 Wartime Veteran Scholarship Fund